lexnederbragt/ten_quick_tips_live_coding/README.md

-Ten Quick Tips For Teaching Using Participatory Live Coding
+Ten Quick Tips For Teaching With Participatory Live Coding
 ----------------------------------------------

 To be submitted to the [PLOS Computational Biology Education collection](https://collections.plos.org/compbiol-education).